bjaan/AMPi-Display/README.md

 AMPi is a project that integrates a mains electricity power supply with an audio amplifier, an 4-channel audio relay switcher, input audio transformers, a Raspberry PI with DAC, a ST7735 based TFT display, and an Arduino Nano (to control the Raspberry PI over serial and the built-in screen) to make a completely integrated digital audio solution that supports the latest high quality internet audio streaming and smart speaker AirPlay & Bluetooth 4.2 functionality over either wired Ethernet or Wi-Fi in one box.

 This repository is the code for the Arduino Nano.
-For the code running on Raspberry Pi, goto [AMPi-Service](https://bjaan.github.io/AMPi-Service/)
+For the code running on Raspberry Pi, go to [AMPi-Service](https://bjaan.github.io/AMPi-Service/)

-First prototype (WIP) with Raspberry Pi Model 3 and a Arduino Nano
+First prototype (WIP) with Raspberry Pi Model 3 and an Arduino Nano

 ![Front Side (first prototype)](https://raw.githubusercontent.com/bjaan/AMPi-Display/main/firstprototype-top.jpg)
 ![Back Side (first prototype)](https://raw.githubusercontent.com/bjaan/AMPi-Display/main/firstprototype-back.jpg)